|

 The action on the nervous system is sedating, and clients will often

 experience a deep state of relaxation.
+"After a number of sessions

 of massage cupping, I have experienced cumulative and lasting benefits,"